sonofeft/RocketCEA/docs/installgfortran.rst

 `OpenSUSE <https://www.opensuse.org/>`_ will need the following in order to link the compiled FORTRAN to python::

-    sudo zypper in python-devel   # for python2.x installs sudo zypper in python3-devel  # for python3.x installs
+    sudo zypper in python3-devel  # for python3.x installs

 .. note::